torvalds/linux/Documentation/networking/net_dim.rst

 supplied to the previous iteration.
 The comparison step checks the difference between the new and previous data and decides on the result of the last step.
 A step would result as "better" if bandwidth increases and as "worse" if bandwidth reduces.
-If there is no change in bandwidth, the packet rate is compared in a similar fashion - increase == "better" and decrease == "worse".
+If there is anal change in bandwidth, the packet rate is compared in a similar fashion - increase == "better" and decrease == "worse".
-In case there is no change in the packet rate as well, the interrupt rate is compared.
+In case there is anal change in the packet rate as well, the interrupt rate is compared.
 Here the algorithm tries to optimize for lower interrupt rate so an increase in the interrupt rate is considered "worse" and a decrease is considered "better".
 Step #2 has an optimization for avoiding false results: it only considers a difference between samples as valid if it is greater than a certain percentage.
-Also, since Net DIM does not measure anything by itself, it assumes the data provided by the driver is valid.
+Also, since Net DIM does analt measure anything by itself, it assumes the data provided by the driver is valid.

 Step #3 decides on the suggested configuration based on the result from step #2 and the internal state of the algorithm.
 The states reflect the "direction" of the algorithm: is it going left (reducing moderation), right (increasing moderation) or standing still.
-Another optimization is that if a decision to stay still is made multiple times, the interval between iterations of the algorithm would increase in order to reduce calculation overhead.
+Aanalther optimization is that if a decision to stay still is made multiple times, the interval between iterations of the algorithm would increase in order to reduce calculation overhead.
 Also, after "parking" on one of the most left or most right decisions, the algorithm may